marcusjensen15/Warriors_Gym_Backend/README.md

 ### Below are the steps to follow to get Warriors Gym up and running:

-1. Navigate to the cloned folder within terminal and run: `npm i`
+1. Navigate to the cloned folder within terminal and run: `npm i`.

 2. Before running application, you must set the JWT Private Key.
 To do this, navaigate to the project folder in terminal and enter: `export warriors_gym_jwtPrivateKey=<Input_Security_Key_Here>`.
 MAKE SURE THERE ARE NO SPACES.